syncfusion-content/blazor-docs/blazor/pivot-table/virtual-scrolling.md

 ---
 layout: post
-title: Virtual Scrolling in Blazor Pivot Table component | Syncfusion
+title: Virtual scrolling in Blazor Pivot Table component | Syncfusion
 description: Checkout and learn here all about virtual scrolling in Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table